 This page is here to guide you in assessing whether YOU have those personal qualities by telling you about the people who have already taken this course and are already out there making furniture in the big wide world.

-I have been teaching people furniture making and how to make a living from making furniture since 1983.
-That’s about 30 years experience of showing people how to do this.
-Make no mistake not everybody can do this, even if you are a competent maker you can still get this wrong if you don’t have the full skill set.
+We have been teaching people furniture making and how to make a living from making furniture since 1983.
+That’s about 35 years experience of showing people how to do this.
+Well over 100 years experience if you count all our staff.
+Make no mistake not everybody can do this, even if you are a competent maker you can still get this bit wrong you need a full skill set.

 These guys both trained in furniture making here recently, and are now really cooking.
 They, at last report, have a staff of eight, with pieces currently showing in Vivien Westwood’s shops in London, as well as in flagship Store in Corso Venezia, Milan.
 Young and Norgate do joinery and furniture.
 They combine the making skills of Ross Norgate, who was trained as a joiner and carpenter before upgrading his skills on one of our one year intensive woodworking courses to making bespoke furniture.
 Dave Young came to us with finely tuned business skills, and developed his flair for design during his time with us – together these are a powerful combination.